holochain/clutter/README.md

 **--or--**,

-assuming that you've already setup you Holochain environment with [`hcadmin init`](https://developer.holochain.org/Command_Line_Tools#hcadmin_init) you can join and run Clutter with:
+assuming that you've already setup your Holochain environment with [`hcadmin init`](https://developer.holochain.org/Command_Line_Tools#hcadmin_init) you can join and run Clutter with:

 ``` shell
 cd clutter